 I knew I was going to get only a sub-par quality of soy milk.

 Fortunately, it was easy to correct that mistake.
 I threw away the remaining beans from that pack and bought another brand.

 2. I Used A Shortcut

-As you can read in my article – 2 Ways To Make Soy Milk At Home – there is a method to make soy milk that does not require soaking of soy beans.
+As you can read in my article – 2 Ways To Make Soy Milk At Home – there is a method to make soy milk that does not require soaking of soybeans.
 Instead, one can briefly boil the beans.
-You will find this kind of videos on Youtube.
+You will find this type of video on Youtube.
 It was a big mistake.
-My blender failed to properly crush the boiled beans.
+My blender failed to crush the boiled beans properly.
 I kept trying and ended up turning the beans into a paste.

 Extracting soy milk from that paste was too difficult.
 I only got some watery milk and too much okara.

 I learned my lesson.
 Do not use any shortcuts.
 Soak the beans for 10 to 12 hours.

 I was supposed to use 5 cups of water for 1 cup of dry beans that I used.
 But when crushing the beans, I miscounted and did not use an adequate amount of water.
 That resulted in a thicker slurry that was harder to squeeze and resulted in a lesser quantity of milk.
 That also meant that more milk was left in the okara that was not desirable.

 Now, whenever I make soy milk, I carefully use 5 cups of water for every 1 cup of dry beans.